|SIYE Time:12:01 on 13th August 2022|

 ‘I can’t,’ I said.
 ‘I don’t have their number, and they don’t have ours.’

 When I pulled into the gravel courtyard, there was another car parked there, a blue Mini.
 The Potters had visitors.
 I could hear voices coming from behind the house.
-Now worried, I prepared my excuses as I unstrapped Henry.
-I took his hand, led him to the kitchen door and knocked.
+Immediately worried, I unstrapped Henry.
+As I took his hand, led him to the kitchen door and knocked, I prepared my excuses.

 To my surprise, the door was opened by a pretty little girl of about ten.
 Her blonde hair was almost waist-length and she wore a pretty, calf-length party dress which perfectly matched her bright blue eyes.